matchyOrg/matchy/TERMS.md

 ### Client Side
-The client does not store any personal data other than an authentication token linked to the user credentials, which is necessary for the user to stay logged in, which is managed by the Supabase frontend library.
+The client does not store any personal data other than an authentication token linked to the user credentials, necessary for the user to stay logged in and managed by the Supabase frontend library.

-Furthermore all legal documents from [our used frontend libraries](https://github.com/matchyOrg/matchy/blob/main/frontend/package-lock.json) also apply to this application.
+All legal documents from [our used frontend libraries](https://github.com/matchyOrg/matchy/blob/main/frontend/package-lock.json) including those from Supabase, mentioned above, also apply to this application.

 <br>